10 Days from$5094 p/p in USD

 Sink into one of the numerous comfortable leather, wood or wicker sofas in the lounge and library, or sip a cocktail in the stylish bar, all of which are situated in a beautiful two-storey thatch and timber main building.
 Savute Safari Lodge boasts a shaded viewing deck, al fresco dining area and swimming pool with spectacular pool loungers – ideal for watching the varied wildlife, and the resident elephants, as they make their way to the Savute Channel to drink, bathe and play.

 Accommodation: To ensure a private and relaxing environment, Savute Safari Lodge accommodates just 24 guests in 12 local timber and thatched chalets.
 The chalets have been elegantly furnished in calm neutral tones to compliment the natural environment and feature expansive private decks, a combined bedroom and lounge area plus en-suite facilities.

 Activities: Game drives

-You will be transferred back to the airport for your onward flight.
+You will be transferred to Kasane airport for your onward flight.